Support Page Content

 California State University Program for Education and Research in Biotechnology (CSUPERB):

 CSUPERB provides variety of funding to develop a diverse and professional biotechnology workforce for California and the global economy by mobilizing and supporting collaborative CSU student and faculty research, thus innovating educational practices by partnering with the life science industry.
 Please visit the CSUPERB website for request for proposals (RFPs), deadlines, and others.

 CSU Council on Ocean Affairs, Science & Technology (COAST):

 If you are conducting Water related research and training, you may consider applying.
-This program mainly provide funds for training and student internships.
-For details on WRPI funding opportunities and deadlines, please visit WRPI website.
-Contact the WRPI staff if you have further questions:
+CSU-WATER, Water Advocacy Towards Education and Research (WATER) is developing water management solutions through research, partnerships, education and training that provides students with hands-on learning.
+For details on CSU-WATER funding opportunities and deadlines, please visit CSU-WATER website.
+Contact the CSU-WATER's Leadership Team if you have further questions.

 Internal funding opportunities from Sacramento State campus:

 The purpose of The IDEA Program is to provide an incentive to individual faculty members to write a competitive grant proposal for external funding to further their research,